 Aaina means 'Mirror' in Indian.
 We named our AI counselor as Aaina because our service provides mental supports to clients by letting them reflecting on themselves.

 The most important characteristic is that she is not the replacement of in-person therapist.
 Instead, she acts as a bridge to therapy and connects seamlessly between the sessions with in-person therapists.

 Our clients might use the AI therapy service in a more personalized space.
 Since many people feel more emotionally sensitive at night before going to bed, our clients mainly communicate with our AI counselor on the bed.

-Based on this, we began exploring a ‘humanistic’ forms and shapes for the visual of our counselor.
-Our explorations involved simple lines, shapes, and eyes to depict supportive gestures and counselor engagement in the course of the conversation.
+We began exploring a ‘humanistic’ forms and shapes for the visual of our counselor.
+Our explorations involved simple lines and shapes to depict supportive gestures and counselor engagement in the course of the conversation.

 ABSTRACT FORM with emotions

 Sad / Disappointed